BlenderCN-Org/blender-blend/README.md

 where I am able to construct a `blend` file in JavaScript which contains a scene with a few basic meshes, previewed in a WebGL canvas and when stored, can be opened by Blender and renders the same scene.

-- [ ] Document the Blender file format
-- [ ] Create a web app with a WebGL scene renderer containing basic shapes (sphere, cube, text, maybe 2D shapes)
-- [ ] Implement persisting the user-defined scene as a Bledner `blend` file

 I am going to use the following sources which are top search results and look authoritative, quality enough:

 - https://archive.blender.org/wiki/index.php/Dev:Source/Architecture/File_Format/